Categorical braid group actions and cactus groups: Introduction

 which associates a cactus group set $\Irr(\cC)$ to the braid group representation of $B$ on $V$.
 The first appearance of such a crystalisation process is in the work of the third author, where a cactus group action on $W$ is constructed \cite{LosCacti}.
 It's an interesting question to crystallise the braid group action without appealing to categorical representation theory.

 Finally we remark that perversity of Rickard complexes, and more specifically the t-exactness of $\Theta_{w_0}$ on isotypic categorifications as in Theorem A, is a fruitful vantage from which to view results in algebraic combinatorics.

-As an example, we show in Section \ref{sec:typeA} how to use this to easily recover theorems of Berenstein-Zelevinsky \cite{BZ96} and Stembridge \cite{Stem96} (respectively Rhoades \cite{Rhoad} ), namely that the action of $w_0\in S_n$ (respectively the long cycle $(1,2,\hdots,n) \in S_n$) on the Kazhdan-Lusztig basis of a Specht module of $S_n$ is governed by the evacuation operator (respectively the promotion opertor) on standard Young tableaux.
-We expect that other similar results can be obtained using this approach, especially outside of type A.
+For example, we show in Section \ref{sec:typeA} how to use this to easily recover theorems of Berenstein-Zelevinsky \cite{BZ96} and Stembridge \cite{Stem96}, namely that the action of $w_0\in S_n$ on the Kazhdan-Lusztig basis of a Specht module of $S_n$ is governed by the evacuation operator on standard Young tableaux.
+We note that this theorem was earlier proven by Mathas in slightly different form (without explicit reference to the evacuation operator, and credited to J.J.
+Graham) \cite[Theorem 3.1]{Mathas}, and a similar result was shown even earlier by Lusztig in 1990 \cite[Corollary 5.9]{LusCBII}.

+As another example, we use our methods to also recover Rhoades' Theorem that the Coxeter element $(1,2,\hdots,n) \in S_n$ acts on the Kazhdan-Lusztig basis of a Specht module associated to a rectangular partition by the promotion operator.
+This point of view led us to generalise Rhoades' result to arbitrary partitions \cite{GY1}, and isolate the class of permutations (the separable permutations) for which such results can hold \cite{GY2}.